 Don’t get the cheapest vending machine you can find

 It might seem obvious, but you really do get what you pay for.
 The La Spaziale s2 is a great example of an entry level machine that ticks all the boxes.
 It has a nice big boiler for a high drinks capacity and powerful steam wands for silky milk drinks.

-Smaller machines will really struggle in busy venues and if you aim to be busy one day (and who doesn’t?!) then it pays to factor in how your machine might cope under pressure.
+Smaller bean to cup machines will really struggle in busy venues and if you aim to be busy one day (and who doesn’t?!) then it pays to factor in how your machine might cope under pressure.
 We have put these out in some very high volume sites and they are real work-horses.

 What features to look out for

 Being able to manually set the brew temperature is a huge bonus for the knowledgeable barista.
 When trying to extract the full range of flavours from an espresso blend, playing with brew temperature is vital.
 Sometimes a few degrees up or down can unlock hidden sweetness or dial down bitterness.
 The La Spaziale S5 has this feature.

 A PID Controller works by correcting the error between a measured variable and a desired setpoint, by calculating and then outputting a corrective action that can adjust the process accordingly – and rapidly – to keep the error minimal.
 Uh?! basically, when applied to the job of maintaining desired brew temperature, it simply means that it can do so very accurately.

 This is the system by which the boiler heats the water used to brew the coffee.
 If was drawn directly from the boiler it would be far too hot, and would therefore produce bitter and over-extracted espresso.
 Instead, cold water is heated to the desired temperature and then fed to the groupheads at the touch of a button.
 A heat exchange mechanism that uses steam is the best way to do this as it limits the risk of limescale build up within the exchanger.